CHAPTER 5

 “Establishing whose name goes on a paper is absolutely the opposite of a mundane process.
 That’s how a scientist gains ownership of a new concept.
 It’s all about recognition, not just from your peers, but also the wider scientific community.”

-“I thought they all believed in working together for a common goal.”
+“I thought scientists believed in working together for a common goal.”
 Karen takes a sip from her mug, and smothers a scowl.
 The sweetener is missing.

 “Collaboration is frequently the propaganda posted on laboratory web sites.
 Photos of groups of smiling scientists having so much fun.
 But in reality, scientists operate in a niche with limited resources.
 Robbins is an influential, heavy-hitter in the cancer research field, just like Chuck was.
 But the two of them were in fierce competition for the largest research grants, the most prestigious of conference speaking slots, and for chairing the most powerful of scientific committees.
 And most of all, the two of them were intent on attaching their name to more and better scientific papers than their rival.”